Soto Windmaster Review

 Simmering Ability

 If all you ever eat in the backcountry is instant food, skip this section.
-If, on the other hand, you've been thinking about investing in a frying pan to make some quesadillas in camp, or perhaps fry up some fish you caught with that ultralight fly rod, this metric is for you.
+If, on the other hand, you've been thinking about investing in a frying pan to make an egg scramble or even fry up some fish you caught with that ultralight fly rod, then this metric is for you.

 Small canister stoves are generally pretty good at simmering, and so is the WindMaster.
 The first quality we look at is how low we can turn the stove down before it goes out.
-Our testers found this one could be turned down so low that it is easily blown out by any disturbance in the ambient air!
-Even resistance from the control valve let us dial in the exact amount of heat needed, though we would have liked just a little more resistance.
+Our testers found this one could be turned down so low that it is easily blown out by any disturbance in the ambient air.
+If you turn it up just a hair, the flame is low enough to simmer without blowing out.
+While there is some resistance from the control valve that allows you to dial in the exact amount of heat needed, we would have preferred a little more fuel valve resistance.

 The third quality that contributes to good simmering is the size of the burner head.
-The WindMaster sports a burner head that's about 1 3/4 inches across.
-This is on the larger end of things for a small canister stove and really helps distribute the heat across cookware, leading to fewer scorched spots in the middle of the pan.
+The WindMaster sports a burner head that's about 1-¾ inches across.
+This is one of the larger burners for a small canister stove, which helps distribute heat across cookware, and leads to fewer scorched spots in the middle of the pan.

 Ease Of Use

-The WindMaster saw a lot of field time with our testing team, and it is one of the easiest to use stoves in our review.
+The WindMaster saw a lot of field time with our testing team and is one of the easiest to use stoves in our review.
 We don't want to spend valuable backcountry time messing around with our stove.
 We, like you, want something straightforward and reliable.

-Our testers also don't like keeping track of parts and prefer stoves that require as little assembly as possible, so we aren't fond of having to put on and remove the 4Flex pot support on this stove.
-Nevertheless, the pot support is big and sturdy and easily handled cookware larger than 1 liter.
-The control valve wire is about 1.5 inches long and is generally easy to locate.
-The bigger cookware that this stove can accommodate, however, can sometimes make it a bit harder to find the wire.
+Our testers don't like keeping track of dinky parts and prefer stoves that require as little assembly as possible.
+This is why we aren't super fond of having to install and remove the 4Flex pot support on this stove every time.
+Nevertheless, the pot stabilizers are big, sturdy, and easily support cookware larger than 1 liter.
+The control valve wire is about 1.5 inches long and is typically easy to locate.
+However, it can get tricky to find the wire when you pair the stove with larger cookware.

 Boil Time

-Our testing team thinks boil times are relevant, but shouldn't be the primary consideration with stove selection.
+Our testing team thinks boil times are relevant but shouldn't be the primary consideration with stove selection.
 We don't think most backpackers will notice much difference between the boil times of these stoves in real-world conditions.
-Users should also be aware that their behavior when operating the stove has a huge influence on how long things take to cook.
+Users should also be aware that their behavior when operating the stove greatly influences how long things take to cook.
+If you want to maximize fuel efficiency and boil water faster, be mindful of where you locate your camp kitchen and use natural windbreaks to your advantage.
+You can also pre-soak your food to cut down on cook time.

 The WindMaster has respectable boil times.
-With no wind, it boiled a liter of water in 4 minutes and 42 seconds.
-In front of a fan blowing 2 - 4 mph, it was still able to boil a liter of water, albeit in 7 minutes and 24 seconds.
-Most of the other small canister stoves were not able to boil water in the wind in less than 15 minutes.
+With no wind, it boiled a liter of water in 4 minutes.
+In front of a fan blowing 2-4 mph, it boiled one liter of water in 5 minutes and 46 seconds, for an average boil time of 4 minutes 53 seconds.
+In this test, it wasn't the fastest — especially when compared with integrated canister stoves — but it wasn't the slowest either.
+Many small canister stoves could not boil water in our wind test in less than 15 minutes.
 The WindMaster also beat most of the wind boil times for the liquid fuel stoves.

 Value

-Though it is one of the more expensive small canister stoves in our test, the combination of low weight and generous pot supports give the WindMaster some versatility, boosting its value.
-We think the high performance of this stove makes it a good value.
+Though it is one of the more expensive small canister stoves in our test, the combination of low weight and generous pot supports give the WindMaster added versatility, which boosts its value.
+We think the high performance, clever features, and reliability of this stove make it a good value.

 Conclusion

 We like the Soto WindMaster a whole lot.
 The solid piezo igniter and pot supports make it easy to use.
 We wish all the piezoelectric igniters in our test were this reliable.
 The gourmet cooks amongst us also appreciated the ability to simmer with this unit.
-However, it was this stove's performance in the wind that impressed us the most.
-The WindMaster is one of the first small canister stoves we've used that could boil water during our fan test.
-This stove does everything previous Editors' Choice Award winners have done — and then some.
-It is the stove our testers consistently reached for when they could choose any model in our review.
+All these things are fantastic, but it was this stove's performance in the wind that impressed us the most.
+The WindMaster is among a small cadre of small canister stoves that could boil water in our fan test — and reasonably fast, to boot.
+It does everything a top-notch backpacking stove should do — and then some.
+This is the stove our testers consistently reached for when they could choose any model in our review.